jjimmanuel/jjimmanuel.github.io/README.md

 - Open-sourced the model on Hugging Face for public use and commentary

 #### ***SMILES_BERT -- A RoBERTa model Fine-Tuned on Chemical SMILES***
-- Fine-tuned a pre-trained RoBERTa model on a dataset of chemical SMILES strong to bridge the gap between natural language processing and drug discovery
+- Trained a custom configuration of a RoBERTa model on a dataset of chemical SMILES strong to bridge the gap between natural language processing and drug discovery
 - Created and trained a custom Byte Pair Encoding (BPE) tokenizer to better handle the unique vocabulary, resulting in the elimination of ‘<unk> ’tokens
 - Customized the configuration of the base model to achieve a better compromise between available compute and model performance
 - Open-sourced the model on HuggingFace, achieving 3000+ downloads showing a contribution to the advancement of the computational biology/chemistry research